The complete guide to the best things to do in Vancouver, Canada!

 18) Find a Fabulous Food Tour

 With dozens of different cultures and nationalities running through the veins of the people who call Vancouver home it’s no wonder why the city has some of the best food in the country.

 One of the top things to do in Vancouver for foodies is to get yourself booked on a food tour.

-From seafood to Indian delicacies, perfect bowls of ramen and vegan friend comfort food there is something to be found around every corner of the city.
+From seafood to Indian delicacies, perfect bowls of ramen and vegan friend comfort food there is something to be found around every corner of the city center.